bjornbytes/lovr-docs/guides/Compiling.md

 - Set `CMAKE_TOOLCHAIN_FILE` to the path to `android.toolchain.cmake`.
 This is usually at `ndk-bundle/build/cmake/android.toolchain.cmake` inside the Android SDK.
+- Set `ANDROID_SDK` to the path to the Android SDK.
 - Set `ANDROID_ABI` to `arm64-v8a`.
 - Set `ANDROID_NATIVE_API_LEVEL` to the Android version to use (e.g. `26`).
 - Set `ANDROID_BUILD_TOOLS_VERSION` to one of the versions listed in the `build-tools` folder.